 When managing non-conformance categories it might be wise to applying a Cause and Effect Analysis to examine all the possible reasons that may have caused the non-conformance in order to mitigate against the likely frequency of it reoccurring in the future.

-Widely used in industrial practices, the Fishbone Diagram, pioneered by Professor Kaoru Ishikawa is one such approach which helps identifying the problem and the solution by articulating in a clear fashion the various factors which contribute to the problem.
+Widely used in industrial practices, the Fishbone Diagram, pioneered by Professor Kaoru Ishikawa is one such approach that helps to identify the problem and the solution by articulating in a clear fashion the various factors which contribute to the problem.

 To start a Fishbone Diagram draw a horizontal line across from your Non-conformance and vertical lines branching up/down to each contributing factor.